surfrock66/Controlling-Raspberry-Pi-GPIO-on-off-over-the-internet/README.md

 ##Setup And Install

 1. Place all the Files in the "For Web Server" folder in the Root of your web server.
 (Default is /var/www/html/)
 2. Select the desired PNG image you want to use in your interface, rename it to "RGB.png".
 Remove other RGB-*.png files if desired.
+I have included the base .xcf file, so swatches can be rearranged or modified in GIMP.
 3. Ensure the web files are owned by the web user:
   * sudo chown www-data:www-data /var/www/html/RGB*
 4. Ensure the files have correct permissions: